Authentication

 from flask import Flask, request, jsonify

-def verify_hmac_signature(request_body, signature, api_key):
+def verify_confirm_payment_signature(request_body, signature, egress_api_key):

-"""Verify HMAC signature from Stash"""
+"""Verify HMAC signature from Stash for ConfirmPayment requests"""

-# Decode the base64 signature
+# Decode the base64 signature from the header

 received_signature = base64.b64decode(signature)

-# Generate expected signature
+# Generate expected signature using the base64-encoded key

 expected_signature = hmac.new(